This entry is trivia, which is cool and all, but not a trope. On a work, it goes on the Trivia tab.

 The generally-well-received Yu-Gi-Oh Jr. trilogy by Brian Corvello (a Continuation series) had plans for a follow-up, but they went on the back burner for a while so he could work on other projects.
 When he returned to the setting with Legacy of the Sorcerer Kings, the story didn't do nearly as well as its predecessors, with many readers complaining in particular about its Always Chaotic Evil portrayal of atheists.
 Its sequel, Soul of Silicon, was all but ignored, and thus Corvello used the story's epilogue as a Where Are They Now ending that completely closed off the setting.

-Joss Whedon has confirmed that he plans on honoring the ending of Iron Man 3, but that Tony Stark will still appear in Avengers: Age of Ultron.
-He's since hinted that Tony might have kept at least one spare armor just in case Iron Man were ever needed again, possibly the one that was holding up the oil rig during the climax, which is presumably still there.
+Joss Whedon has confirmed that he plans on honoring the ending of Iron Man 3, but that Tony Stark will still appear in Age of Ultron.
+He's since hinted that Tony might have kept at least one spare armor just in case Iron Man was ever needed again, possibly the one that was holding up the oil rig during the climax, which is presumably still there.

 Infocom's Enchanter trilogy, set in the same universe as the Zork trilogy, ended with all magic in the world being destroyed in Spellbreaker because it was the only way to stop the Big Bad from remaking the world in its own image.
 However, this did not prevent two more games set in that universe (Beyond Zork, which takes place concurrently with Spellbreaker, and Zork Zero, which is set many years before), from being published before Infocom's demise presumably prevented further official sequels for good.
 It also didn't prevent Activision from creating graphical Zork games set centuries afterward in which another age of magic occured.

 In Stationfall, the sequel to the popular Planetfall, Steve Meretzky had the Robot Buddy Floyd killed off because he didn't want to do a third game.
 After Infocom's demise, Activision was planning on doing a graphical sequel anyway (tentatively titled The Search For Floyd), but the project was soon cancelled.
 There were also two novels loosely based on the games and set after the events of the games, by Arthur Byron Cover, but these novels were generally poorly received.